jk-liu/jk-liu.github.io/classrooms/README.md

 If there is no input in the room number, it shows the currently open rooms in the selected building.
 Take a look [here](http://www.jkliu.ca/classrooms).

-Built with Javascript, jQuery, Bootstrap, and Python.
+Built with JavaScript, jQuery, Bootstrap, and Python.